kmuthukk/yugabyte-db/docs/enhancing-rocksdb-for-speed-and-scale.md

 <h1> Enhancing RocksDB for Speed & Scale </h1>

 As described in <a href="building-document-store-on-rocksdb.md">
-“How We Built a High Performance Document Store on RocksDB?”</a>, YugaByte DB’s distributed document store (DocDB) uses RocksDB as its per-node storage engine.
-We made multiple performance and data density related enhancements to RocksDB in the course of embedding it into <a href="https://docs.yugabyte.com/latest/architecture/concepts/docdb/persistence/">DocDB’s document storage layer</a> (figure below).
-These enhancements are distributed as part of the <a href="https://github.com/YugaByte/yugabyte-db">YugaByte DB open source project.</a>
+“Building a High Performance Document Store on RocksDB”</a>, YugaByte DB’s distributed document store (DocDB) uses RocksDB as its per-node storage engine.
+We made multiple performance and data density related enhancements to RocksDB in the course of embedding it into <a href="https://docs.yugabyte.com/latest/architecture/concepts/docdb/persistence/">DocDB’s document storage layer</a> (figure below).</a>

-In this document deep dive into  these enhancements that might of  benefit to teams interested in leveraging RocksDB beyond its original design intent of a fast monolithic key-value store.
+In this document, we take a close look at these enhancements to RocksDB.

 <p style="text-align: center;">